yetanalytics/datasim/README.md

     -C, --concurrency CONC    4    The max concurrency of the LRS POST pipeline -L, --post-limit LIMIT    999  The total number of statements that will be sent to the LRS before termination.
 Overrides sim params.
 Set to -1 for no limit.
     -A, --[no-]async               Async operation.
 Use --no-async if statements must be sent to server in timestamp order.
+    --gen-profile IRI              Only generate based on primary patterns in the given profile.
+May be given multiple times to include multiple profiles.
+    --gen-pattern IRI              Only generate based on the given primary pattern.
+May be given multiple times to include multiple patterns.
     -h, --help                     Show this list.

 For a simple run, we will first create the simulation specification by combining the inputs, validating them, and outputting to a simulation input file like so: